Boyd County, Nebraska

 Boyd County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 1,810.
-Its county seat is Butte.
-The county was formed in 1891 and named after James E. Boyd, the governor of Nebraska at the time.
+As of the 2020 census, the population was 1,810. and was estimated to be 1,674 in 2025.
+The county seat is Butte and the largest village is Spencer.

-In the Nebraska license plate system, Boyd County is represented by the prefix 63, as it had the 63rd-largest number of vehicles registered in the county when the license plate system was established in 1922.
+In the Nebraska license plate system, Boyd County was represented by the prefix "63" (as it had the 63rd-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Boyd County was created on August 1, 1891 and named after James E. Boyd, the governor of Nebraska at the time.

-In the 2010 United States census, three incorporated villages had populations of fewer than 10 people: Anoka, population 6, Gross, population 2, and Monowi, population 1.
+In the 2010 census, three incorporated villages had populations of fewer than 10 people: Anoka, population 6, Gross, population 2, and Monowi, population 1.
 Monowi was the only incorporated city in the United States with only one resident at the 2010 census.

 All land north of the Keya Paha River (which includes most of Boyd County and a smaller portion of neighboring Keya Paha County) was not originally part of Nebraska at the time of statehood, but was transferred from Dakota Territory in 1882.

 Geography

-According to the US Census Bureau, the county has an area of 545 sqmi, of which 540 sqmi is land and 4.6 sqmi (0.8%) is water.
+According to the United States Census Bureau, the county has a total area of 544.527 sqmi, of which 539.368 sqmi is land and 5.159 sqmi (0.95%) is water.
+It is the 73rd-largest county in Nebraska by total area.

 Boyd County is in Nebraska's Outback region.